davednguyen/html200-ecommerce-project/README.md

 ## Requirements

   - Site layout looks good on all sizes of devices.
 At a minimum, elements are proportionally styled and aside element changes location and layout at different screen sizes.
 This should be tested using a variety of devices and at least one online browser compatiblity testing tool.
+  David - I used this site to test my page from different browsers : https://developer.microsoft.com/en-us/microsoft-edge/tools/screenshots/?url=https%3A%2F%2Fdavednguyen.github.io%2Fhtml200-ecommerce-project%2F%23
+  David - from this cross browser testing, I found IE 8.0 is the worst style looking page.
+  David - from this cross browser testing, I found EDGE 15, IE 11.00, and Chrome 50.00 browsers have good nice display page.
+  David - from this cross browser testing, I found Iphone 6 screen resolution make the page is unbalance in display (which need lot of fixing for mobile devices style)

   - Nav and product container elements are styled using flexbox.
   - Appropriately sized images are served.
   - User can add and remove items from their cart, which changes cart count number at top of page.